pelotech/drone-helm3/README.md

 ## Upgrading from drone-helm

-drone-helm3 is largely backwards-compatible with drone-helm.
+drone-helm3 is largely backward-compatible with drone-helm.
 There are some known differences:

 * You'll need to migrate the deployments in the cluster [helm-v2-to-helm-v3](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/).
 * EKS is not supported.
 See [#5](https://github.com/pelotech/drone-helm3/issues/5) for more information.